TrueBlocks/trueblocks-rpc/README_OLD.md

       "name": "Peter"
     },
     "returns": "Hello Peter"
-  },
-  {
-    "name": "notifyServer"
   }
 ]
 ```

 The type of a return value or parameter is defined by the literal assigned to it.
 The generated stubs will will use the "returns" type to validate the response.
-In this example you can see how to specify methods and notifications.
+In this example you can see how to specify methods.

 ### Step 2: Generate the stubs for client and server